ssmaceachern-dev/mythicalmonsters/chapter9_impairments.md

 ## Death’s Door

-When a creature’s Wounds rating is reduced to zero, they are on Death's Door.
-Any further damage received from pressure subtracts from the creature's vigor rather than their Wounds.
-If a creature receives healing or recovers Wounds, then any further damage is subtracted from their Wounds first before carrying over into their vigor
+When a creature’s Health rating is reduced to zero, they are on Death's Door.
+Any further damage received from pressure subtracts from the creature's vigor rather than their Health.
+If a creature receives healing or recovers Health, then any further damage is subtracted from their Health first before carrying over into their vigor

 During an Engagement, if a creature is on Death’s Door by the time the World Turns, then the creature must make an Endurance _or_ a Resolve Check.
 If the Check results in a failure, then they fall unconscious during the following turn.